 2021 Wellness Ingredients: Vitamin D

-"With so much interest in strengthening the immune system, and a strong likelihood that we'll still be spending quite a bit of time indoors and at home through this winter, ensuring that our bodies have adequate vitamin D levels has never been more important," explains Dr. Jaclyn Tolentino, Physician at Parsley Health.
+"With so much interest in strengthening the immune system, and a strong likelihood that we'll still be spending quite a bit of time indoors and at home through this winter, ensuring that our bodies have adequate vitamin D levels has never been more important," explains Dr. Jaclyn Tolentino, physician at Parsley Health.
 "Because vitamin D deficiency is associated with an increased susceptibility to infections, and vitamin D can be quite difficult to obtain through food sources or even sunlight, a high-quality vitamin D supplement is going to be a must-have (especially during the winter months)."

 2021 Wellness Ingredients: Nutritive Tea

-"Two herbal teas in particular are being used in place of synthetic multivitamins: Red raspberry leaf and nettle leaf," shares Dr. Kate Denniston, licensed naturopathic doctor Los Angeles Integrative Health. "[They both] contain incredible amounts of natural vitamins and minerals, which most of us need due to our nutrient depleted soil and modern farming practices.
+"Two herbal teas in particular are being used in place of synthetic multivitamins: red raspberry leaf and nettle leaf," shares Dr. Kate Denniston, licensed naturopathic doctor at Los Angeles Integrative Health. "[They both] contain incredible amounts of natural vitamins and minerals, which most of us need due to our nutrient depleted soil and modern farming practices.
 Aside from being potent sources of natural nutrients, they're also known for increasing the growth and strength of hair, most likely due to their high mineral content."

 2021 Wellness Ingredients: Humic & Fulvic Acids

-Speaking of mineral replacement, Dr. Denniston adds that consuming humic and fulvic acids (via supplement) is another way to do just that.
+Speaking of mineral replacement, Denniston adds that consuming humic and fulvic acids (via supplement) is another way to do just that.
 "These acids improve our microbiome and protect our immune system in addition to providing mineral content," she says.
 "Minerals are essential co-factors for many biochemical processes in the body and are required for healthy metabolism, immune function, balanced hormones, healthy hair and skin.
-Shilajit, which contains humic and fulvic acids, has been used for its health benefits for centuries in traditional Ayurvedic medicine."
+Shilajit, which contains humic and fulvic acids, has been used for its health benefits for centuries in traditional ayurvedic medicine."